Manitoba government seeking suppliers for new monument in front of legislature

-The exterior of the Manitoba Legislature is seen in Winnipeg, Wednesday, Nov.
+The exterior of the Manitoba Legislature is seen in Winnipeg on Wednesday, Nov.
 6, 2024.
 THE CANADIAN PRESS/John Woods

-WINNIPEG - Manitoba politicians were set Thursday to pass bills aimed at banning election disinformation, guarding social housing stock and changing income taxes as the legislature session was set to expire.
+WINNIPEG - Manitoba politicians passed bills aimed at banning election disinformation, guarding social housing stock and changing income taxes as the legislature session ended Thursday night.

-One of the bills, tabled in March, would introduce fines of up to $20,000 a day for election disinformation, including so-called "deepfake" videos that falsely portray candidates.
+One of the bills, tabled in March, introduces fines of up to $20,000 a day for election disinformation, including so-called "deepfake" videos that use artificial intelligence to create realistic but false images or videos of candidates.

 The 好色tv Press.
 All rights reserved.